Start9Labs/documentation/site/source/developer-docs/getting-started/sdk.rst

 Initialize the developer key for interacting with the SDK.

-By default, this creates the developer key at `/etc/embassy`.
+By default, this creates the developer key at `$HOME/embassy`.
 You might need to change ownership of this folder depending on your system permissions.

 .. code:: bash

     chown <user> /etc/embassy

-Alternatively, you can write a config file with your desired developer location, it simply needs the following format:
+Alternatively, you can write a config file with your desired developer key location, it simply needs the following format:

     .. code:: yaml